-The Analyse module helps a school understand their current level of digital readiness, both as a school and as individual educators, in order to ensure that there are no barriers to effective technology integration.
+The Analyse module helps a school understand their current level of digital readiness in order to ensure that there are no barriers to effective technology integration.

 What are the benefits?

 The Analyse module is a diagnosis of where a particular school stands in terms of their use of digital technologies to enhance teaching and learning.
-This combines a practical assessment of physical ICT, the use of surveys to ascertain the level of digital literacy of staff and students, and an analysis of existing policies and practices and how these support the use of ICT.
+This combines a practical assessment of physical ICT, the use of surveys to ascertain the level of digital literacy of staff, and an analysis of existing policies and practices and how these support the use of ICT.
 Completing this module will produce for you a detailed report on your schools digital readiness, allowing you to make an informed choice for developing your digital infrastructure.

 Why choose it?